Star Wars: Skeleton Crew: Viewership

-Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, stated that it became Disney+'s No. 1 TV show worldwide as of January 2.
 Luminate, which gathers viewership data from certain smart TVs in the U.S., calculated that Skeleton Crew was streamed for 914 million minutes in 2024.
-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, the show was in the top 10 digital originals chart in Canada during the week of December 30 to January 5.
-It achieved a demand average of 23.7 times more than the average TV series in Canada, securing the No. 10 spot on the chart.
-Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Skeleton Crew garnered 6.3 million viewers in the U.S. over its first 35 days, making it one of the most popular shows of the 2024–2025 season.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Skeleton Crew garnered 6.3 million viewers in the U.S. over its first 35 days, making it one of the most popular series of the 2024–2025 season.